 Application: select the App from the list;

 Operation: Install/Update, Install, Update, Start, or Stop, these are the commands that can be sent to each device that is part of the campaign, relative to the application chosen.
-These commands use Docker Compose commands on the device (e.g. up, down, update).
+The devices will use the Docker Compose commands to perform the selected operations (e.g.

 Name: enter the Campaign Name;